-First Graphene Ltd. has completed successful prototype trials with Steel Blue for the development of graphene-enhanced safety boots, used across the industrial sectors.
+First Graphene Ltd. has completed successful prototype trials with Steel Blue for the development of graphene enhanced safety boots, used across the industrial sectors.
 This is the first time that graphene has successfully been incorporated into a thermoplastic polyurethane masterbatch and offers considerable advantages, including even greater wear and chemical resistance, better thermal heat transfer and reduced permeability.

 The prototype boots have been manufactured using First Graphene’s PureGRAPH® 10 graphene powder.
 Unlike competing formulations, this is available in high production volumes with non-aggregated, uniform sized graphene nanoplatelets; this ensures that it disperses evenly in thermoplastic polyurethane (TPU) masterbatches.

-The prototype boots incorporate PureGRAPH®-infused TPU soles and polyurethane foam innersoles and will now undergo extensive laboratory testing, followed by field trials.
+The graphene enhanced safety boots incorporate PureGRAPH®-infused TPU soles and polyurethane foam innersoles and will now undergo extensive laboratory testing, followed by field trials.
 Craig McGuckin, Managing Director for First Graphene Ltd., said, “The development work with Steel Blue provides yet another example of how we’re working with customers to commercialise the development of graphene, to transform the properties of materials used in many different applications, from elastomers and composites, to concrete and specialised industrial coatings.”

 Read the full ASX Announcement here.